ErKable/Staking-NFT/README.md

 Basically, by possesing a referral number of another person each user will be able to mint an NFT which will come along with a referral number.
 When an NFT is minted the owner of the referral will recieve the 25% of the transaction value, and the leftover balance will be sent to fees wallet.

 The staking is ment to be part of the phase 2 of the project.
 Essentially, if a user decide not to use is referral, henche not to get his NFT burnt, he will be able to deposit it into a staking platform which will grant an amount of tokens per block.

+EDIT:
+The project has been modified by the project owner.